Student comment analysis governance checklist for UK HE

 Data protection & privacy

-• Data classification: what personal data may appear in comments?
+• Data classification: what personal data, and potentially special category data, may appear in comments?

-• Redaction policy: what is removed, and how is it tested?
+• Redaction policy: what is removed, how consistently it is removed, and how the process is tested.

-• Residency: where is data processed and stored (UK/EU/other)?
+• Residency: where data is processed and stored, and whether that matches institutional requirements.

-• Access: least-privilege access controls, named owners, onboarding/offboarding.
+• Access: least-privilege access controls, named owners, and clear onboarding/offboarding.

-• Retention: how long raw text and derived outputs are retained.
+• Retention: how long raw text, redacted text, and derived outputs are kept.

 Method governance (repeatability)